emoryhubbard/data-structures-tutorial/install-raylib.md

 ## Easy Method

-Install Raylib n your machine like this:
+Install Raylib on your machine like this:

 	py -m pip install raylib

-## Use different command.
+## Use different command
 "py" command can be different based on OS and python version.
 Python supports keeping old command names to support older versions, and even python commands with old version numbers on the end if